 Everyday Math - We have spent a couple of weeks reviewing our math tools, setting up routines and practicing computation.
 We are now working to apply our knowledge of fact families to help us recognize patterns and solve number stories.
 We are learning lots of games and enjoying time working with others in our math groups.
 We are beginning a unit on linear measures and explorations of the relationship between perimeter, area, diameter and circumference.
 Soon our focus will be on multiplication and division.

-IXL continues to be a great place to study skills and review concepts.
+IXL continues to be a great place to practice and maintain skills.